-If you are planning to start your own business, your business credit is just as important as your personal credit.
+If you are planning on starting your own business, your business credit is just as important as your personal credit.
 Creditors and suppliers are referring to your business credit reports for a strong credit history before they will lend you money.

-To get you on the road to success, here are 11 steps you should take to begin establishing good business credit.
+To get you on the road to success, here are ten steps you should take in order to begin establishing good business credit.

-Once you have established an EIN for your business, you'll need to obtain a DUNS number from Dun & Bradstreet.
-As one of the key business credit bureaus, their PAYDEX score is used by many lenders to decide how creditworthy your business is.
-Dun & Bradstreet has many paid services, but you can get a DUNS number for free.
+Once you have established an EIN for your business, you now need a DUNS number from Dun and Bradstreet.
+As one of the key business credit bureaus, their PAYDEX score is utilized by many lenders to decide how credit worthy your business is.
+Dun and Bradstreet has many paid services but a DUNS number you can get for free.

-Once you open both a business savings account and a business checking account, your business will be able to demonstrate a history of payments, revenue, and cash flow.
+Once you open both a business savings and checking account, your business will be able to demonstrate a history of payments, revenue and cash flow.
 This will show creditors that you are responsibly running a fully operational firm.
-If you have a long-standing relationship with your personal bank, it may be a good idea to open your business accounts with them.
+If you have a long standing relationship with your personal bank, it may be a good idea to open your business accounts with them.
 Since there is an existing relationship, this could get you automatically approved for lines of credit and/or business credit cards.

-Opening certain kinds of commercial accounts (utility company, phone, hosting or internet provider, bottled water, etc.) for your small business and sharing a history of payments can go a long way in showing how fiscally responsible you are.
-Securing commercial credit is a simple way to begin creating a strong business credit profile.
+Opening certain kinds of commercial accounts for your business (utility company, a phone, hosting or internet provider, bottled water etc.) and sharing a history of payments, can go a long way in showing how fiscally responsible you are.
+Securing commercial credit is a simple way to begin creating business credit.

-As a startup, you may not have a physical office location yet, so look into setting up a virtual office so that you have a business address.
-For a phone number, consider a VoIP service (Voice over Internet Protocol) rather than a cell phone.
-Business directories like yp.com and local.com are where the credit agencies and lenders get their data from, so it is important your contact information is consistent across all of the popular business directories.
-Here is a compilation of 57 online business directories to refer to.
+As a startup, you may not have a physical office location yet, so looking into setting up a virtual office so that you have a business address.
+For a phone number, a voip service rather than a cell phone should be considered.
+Business directories like yp.com and local.com are who the credit agencies and lenders get their data from, so it is important your contact information is consistent across all the popular business directories.
+Here is a compilation of 50 online business directories to refer to.

-Being a brand-new business, it's tough to get approved for a credit card because you don't have a credit history.
+Being a brand new business, you will most likely not get approved for a credit card since there is no credit history present.
 This is where a secured business credit card comes in handy.
 You can get a credit line equal to the amount deposited onto the card.
-Even if it is just $1,000, it can be worth it.
-The monthly reporting that is sent to the credit bureaus will go a long way in establishing a positive credit history for your business.
+Even if it is just $1000, it is worth it to do.
+The monthly reporting they do back to the credit bureaus will go a long way in establishing a positive credit history for your business.

-Big-box stores like FedEx, Staples, Office Depot, and Home Depot are among the businesses that report back to the credit bureaus.
-You may already have relationships with these businesses, and a quick phone call to request a credit line may be all that you need to do.
+Big box stores like FedEx, Staples, Office Depot and Home Depot are just a few that report back to the credit bureaus.
+You may even have relationships with these businesses already and a quick phone call to request a credit line may be all you need to do.
 You should also look into a gas card.
 Many stations offer corporate gas cards that report back to the bureaus as well.
-Ideally, you want to have more than five of these vendor accounts reporting back to D&B, Equifax, and Experian.
+Ideally, you want to have more than five of these vendor accounts reporting back to D&B, Equifax and Experian.

 If you go out and apply for multiple loans and credit cards at the same time, lenders may get the impression you are trying to get a large sum of money all at once.
-In turn, they may think your business is having trouble, which you do not want.
-Apply for credit only if you really need it — and consider other ways of financing your business, such as venture capital or simply organic growth over time.
+They in turn may think your business is having trouble, which you do not want.
+Only apply for credit if you really need it.

-Paying your bills on time is one of the most important things you can do for your business.
+Paying your bills on time each month is one of the most important things you can do for your business.
 Each payment you make on time brings you that much closer to paying off outstanding balances and establishing a positive reputation and credit history for your business.
-Prioritize bookkeeping with simple yet powerful software like Pilot to stay on track.

-The process of building good business credit is key in helping you attain business credit cards, lower-interest loans, and favorable terms from suppliers.
-It can also be helpful in attracting new customers because your business credit score is accessible, and consumers will use it as a way to gauge your trustworthiness.
-In sum, this metric contributes in many ways to long-term growth.
-Don't neglect it!
+The process of building good business credit is key in helping you attain business credit cards, lower interest loans and favorable terms from suppliers.
+It can also be helpful in attracting new customers as your business credit score is accessible and consumers will use it as a way to gauge your trustworthiness.